 Built at the entrance of Pythagoras’ Cave, where the ancient Greek mathematician found refuge, are the steps up to the church of Panagia Sarandaskaliotissa.
-Be sure to climb these steps for the very worthwhile visit to this beautiful church.
+Be sure to climb these steps for a very worthwhile visit to this beautiful church.

 Wander along old cobblestone streets, and see the stark beauty of a magnificent structure from the 16th century, the Sarakini Tower.

 Walk along Mount Kerkis to its highest peak, named Vigla, which at 1,433 m (4,701 feet), makes it the second-highest peak in the Eastern Aegean.
-Along your hike, you will see dozens of species of birds of prey and even more rare species of plants, many of which are native to the island.
+Along your hike, you will see dozens of species of birds of prey and even more rare species of plants, many of which are endemic to the island.

 Returning to the point where the channel begins, you’ll see 50-60 wooden steps on your left-hand side.
 Take these steps, and before long, you’ll find yourself in front of a cozy wooden taverna.
 There, you can relax a bit, and perhaps grab a bite for some energy.